NREL/get-resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Choice
      - auto, conditioned space, basement - conditioned, basement - unconditioned, crawlspace, crawlspace - vented, crawlspace - unvented, crawlspace - conditioned, attic, attic - vented, attic - unvented, garage, outside
      - The space type for the lithium ion battery location.
 If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
+   * - ``battery_power``
+     - false
+     - W
+     - Double
+     - auto
+     - The rated power output of the lithium ion battery.
+If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
+   * - ``battery_capacity``
+     - false
+     - kWh
+     - Double
+     - auto
+     - The nominal capacity of the lithium ion battery.
+If not provided, the OS-HPXML default (see `HPXML Batteries <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-batteries>`_) is used.
    * - ``battery_usable_capacity``
      - false
      - kWh